loud2pro/serotonin-type-defs/README.md

 - Take the type definitions from [here](https://github.com/loud2pro/serotonin-type-defs/tree/main/types) and configure the Luau Language Server extension to use these types. ([Example](https://github.com/loud2pro/serotonin-type-defs/tree/main/example/))

 ## Contributing
 If you find any missing definitions or issues with the definitions, feel free to submit a pull request and/or message me on Discord to let me know ([@videography](https://discord.com/users/1211097252790018104)).
 These type definitions are based off of the documentation provided [here](https://serotonin-1.gitbook.io/serotonin-docs).
+Please note that functions that are purposefully undocumented will not be added.

 ## Credit
 - Auti, fope: Making a good external cheat